Address

 Transportation to venue offered: na

-Places to rest: a few places to sit on boardwalk, benches in playground area, picnic area with tables and benches
+Places to rest: a few places to sit on boardwalk, benches near playground area, picnic area with tables and benches

 Paths and walkways: boardwalks and flat, dirt trails